Sustainable Technology and Product Development

 To build a portfolio of next-generation products and new technologies and drive sustainable growth, the DIC Group continues working to integrate Groupwide technological resources, as well as promotes open innovation by, among others, collaborating with industrial concerns, government bodies and academic institutions and making use of CVC.

-The DIC Group is advancing the development and use of clean technologies.
-This includes promoting the development of materials for use in such areas as sustainable packaging, color science and smart living that improve the environmental performance of the products in which they are used, making the use of DIC products a way customers can contribute to addressing global environmental issues.
-In Japan, the Group devotes approximately 52% of its technological resources to the development of such products.
+The DIC Group is advancing the development of a variety of materials and components that improve the environmental performance of the products in which they are used, making the use of DIC products a way customers can contribute to addressing global environmental issues.
+In Japan, the Group devotes approximately 51% of its technological resources to the development of such products.
+Specific key initiatives and achievements are introduced below.

 A Global R&D Configuration that Underpins Product Development

-The DIC Group’s R&D organization in Japan comprises the Technical Management Unit, which is responsible for product development and modification connected directly to businesses; DIC Graphics’ Technical Division; the R&D Management Unit, which is responsible for adding depth to existing basic technologies; and the New Business Development Headquarters, which is charged with creating strategic new businesses and commercializing business units’ next-generation products.
-Overseas, the Group’s R&D is conducted by the Sun Chemical Group’s research centers in the United States, the United Kingdom and Germany; Qingdao DIC Finechemicals Co., Ltd., in the PRC; printing inks technical centers and polymer technical centers in the PRC and the Asia–Pacific region; the Solid Compound Technical Center–Asia Pacific; the Pigment Technical Center–Asia Pacific; the DIC/Earthrise Algae Research Center in the United States; the Tape Technical Center–China; and the 3D Printing Materials Laboratory–Korea.
+The DIC Group’s R&D organization in Japan comprises the Technical Management Unit, which is responsible for product development and modification connected directly to businesses; DIC Graphics’ Technical Division; the R&D Management Unit, which is responsible for adding depth and potency to existing basic technologies; and the New Business Development Headquarters, which is charged with creating strategic new businesses and commercializing business units’ next-generation products.
+Overseas, the Group’s R&D is conducted by the Sun Chemical Group’s research centers in the United States, the United Kingdom and Germany; Qingdao DIC Finechemicals Co., Ltd., in the PRC; printing inks technical centers in the PRC and the Asia–Pacific region; the Polymer Technical Center—China; the Solid Compound Technical Center–Asia Pacific; the Pigment Technical Center–Asia Pacific; the DIC/Earthrise Algae Research Center in the United States; the Tape Technical Center–China; and the 3D Printing Materials Laboratory– Korea.
 These facilities are working as one to promote the global development of products and technologies.

 Product Stewardship